 7.3 Reserve Sections

-The number of Reserve Sections shall be increased as necessary to include all that wish to participate.
+The number of Reserve Sections will be increased as necessary to include all who wish to participate.

-8. The Championship Sub-Committee at its sole discretion shall fill vacancies in the Championship or candidates' sections.
+8. The Championship Committee at its sole discretion will fill vacancies in the Championship or candidates' sections.

-9.Players shall be placed by seeding, not by chance.
+9.Players will be placed by seeding, not by chance.

-10. The Tournament Organiser shall receive entries with entry fee by 1st September of each year.
-Nominations from all three federations must reach the Tournament organiser, with the entry fee, by 31 August at the latest of each year.
-Play shall commence on 1st October and the adjudication date shall be August 12th of the second year following.
+10. The Tournament Organiser will receive entries with entry fee by 1st September of each year.
+Nominations from all three federations must reach the Tournament Organiser, with the entry fee, by 31 August at the latest of each year.
+Play will commence on 1st October and the adjudication date will be August 12th of the second year following.
 The ICCF adjudication procedure which is automated will be used to determine the outcome of unfinished games

-11. All sections of the competition shall be played only via the ICCF web server (the server).
-The ICCF web server playing rules current at the start of the competition shall apply, except as otherwise stated in these rules.
+11. All sections of the competition will be played only via the ICCF web server (the server).
+The ICCF web server playing rules current at the start of the competition will apply, except as otherwise stated in these rules.

 12. The time limit all sections will be 40 days for each 10 moves, with time doubling after 20 days.
 Agreed draws before move 25 will not be possible.